RIGHTEOUS AMONG THE NATIONS

 TIMELINE:

-Installation will be completed by the end of April.
+Installation was completed at the end of April.

-The mural ribbon cutting will take place on Sunday, May 5 in conjunction with the Yom HaShoah Commemoration.
+The mural ribbon cutting took place on Sunday, May 5 in conjunction with the Yom HaShoah Commemoration.

 Visit our Partners